How To Prepare For Med School Interviews: Common Questions

 1. Review Sample Questions

-Review some med school interview sample questions and use that as a place to start.
-This gives you an idea of how you’ll shape your responses.
-For scenario-type questions, it’s important to remain non-judgmental, explore all possibilities, and keep any vulnerable parties in mind while you’re answering.
+Review some med school interview sample questions and use them as a place to start.
+This will give you an idea of how you’ll shape your responses.
+For scenario-type questions, it’s important to remain nonjudgmental, explore all possibilities, and keep any vulnerable parties in mind while you’re answering.

-Interviewers not only want a thorough response, but they also want to understand your thought process, so preparing ahead of time to effectively structure your answer is important.
+Interviewers want a thorough response and to understand your thought process, so it's important to prepare ahead of time to structure your answer effectively.

 2. Practice in Front of a Mirror